On this page

 5. Roles and responsibilities

-5.1 Policy owner: The Vice-President (Advancement) is responsible for this policy, its enforcement and compliance, ensuring that its principles and statements are observed.
-The Vice-President (Advancement) is also responsible for the approval and publication of any associated university level procedures.
+5.1 Policy owner: The Pro Vice-Chancellor (Advancement and Alumni) is responsible for this policy, its enforcement and compliance, ensuring that its principles and statements are observed.
+The Pro Vice-Chancellor (Advancement and Alumni) is also responsible for the approval and publication of any associated donation procedures.

 6. Definitions